 - Entrust's right to issue Entrust EV Multi-Domain SSL/TLS Certificate under these Guidelines expires or is revoked or terminated [unless the CA makes arrangements to continue maintaining the CRL/OCSP Repository].

 - Entrust's Private Key for that Entrust EV Multi-Domain SSL/TLS Certificate has been compromised.

 - Entrust receives notice or otherwise become aware that a Subscriber has been added as a denied party or prohibited person to a blacklist, or is operating from a prohibited destination under the laws of the CA's jurisdiction of operation.

-In addition to Entrust EV Multi-Domain SSL Certificate revocation, Subscribers, Relying Parties, Application Software Vendors, and other third parties can contact Entrust by filling in our online complaint form for reporting complaints or suspected Private Key compromise, EV Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to EV Certificates.
+In addition to Entrust EV Multi-Domain SSL/TLS Certificate revocation, Subscribers, Relying Parties, Application Software Vendors, and other third parties can contact Entrust by filling in our online complaint form for reporting complaints or suspected Private Key compromise, EV Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to EV Certificates.

 Entrust will begin investigation of all Certificate Problem Reports within twenty-four (24) hours and decide whether revocation or other appropriate action is warranted based on at least the following criteria:

 - Number of Certificate Problem Reports received about a particular EV Certificate or website;